 If the winter is relatively calm, Berlin summer is so intense that its inhabitants express an extraordinary energy and creativity to enjoy every second.
 The numerous festivals held each year in the German capital are the reflection of this effervescence, and are addressed to all, families or revelers.

-The festivities open with the traditional MyFest, a series of events in the streets of Kreuzberg every May 1st.
+The festivities open with the traditional MyFest, a series of events in the streets of Kreuzberg, the most alternative neighboorhood in Berlin, every May 1st.
 Not only a political event, it is also a festive and family gathering, with street barbecues and street concerts.
 The famous Carnival of Cultures is held every year in June in the district of Mehringdamm.
 In a festive and family atmosphere, many stands representing different countries of the world offer to taste local specialties or to buy typical crafts, all on a background of street concerts.

 Summertime in Berlin also brings music to life, especially with the Bergmannstraßenfest, a jazz festival that takes place every year in the charming shopping district of Bergmannstraße, at the junction between Kreuzberg and Schöneberg.
 Classical music lovers will enjoy the Classic Open Air in late July.
 Eclectic festival, it also proposes classical reinterpretations of rock and pop tubes, in the baroque frame of the elegant Gendarmemarkt, bordered by the cupolas of the two cathedrals.
 Party goers who love more contemporary music will opt for Loolapazoola, which takes place each summer late in a different and emblematic place of the city.
 This world-renowned festival brings together the big names of the electro-rock scene.
 The festival of the citadel of Spandau, a little away from the city, is also a must for lovers of rock music and current scenes.
 It is also a good reason to visit the impressive fortress of Spandau, one of the oldest buildings in the region, dating back to the 16th century.